Belarusian involvement in the Russo-Ukrainian war (2022–present): Ukraine

-On 26 February, the head of State Border Guard Service of Ukraine Serhii Deyneko wrote an official letter to chief of the State Border Committee of Belarus Anatoly Lappo, accusing his organization of helping Russia to invade Ukraine from the north.
+On 26 February, the head of State Border Guard Service of Ukraine Serhii Deineko wrote an official letter to chief of the State Border Committee of Belarus Anatoly Lappo, accusing his organization of helping Russia to invade Ukraine from the north.
 Some MPs of Verkhovna Rada, Ukraine's parliament, have called to break diplomatic ties with its northerly neighbour.

 A large number of internet hackers, in particular connected to a decentralised collective called Anonymous and the Ukrainian IT Army, launched numerous cyberattacks against Belarusian government agencies and the state railway.
 In response to the invasion, Anonymous leaked some 200 gigabytes of correspondence of Belarusian private defence contractor Tetraedr.

+A poll conducted by the Razumkov Centre between February and March 2023 found that 81% of Ukrainian respondents expressed a negative attitude towards Belarus.

 Western countries

 Belarus's assistance of Russia's invasion drew condemnation from Western powers.
 On the day of invasion, the US Treasury issued sanctions against Belarus for its involvement in the Russian invasion.
 Several military industrial companies and generals were sanctioned.
 On 26 February, Japan considered issuing similar sanctions, which it introduced two days later.

 The European Union issued the first set of sanctions against Belarus - the first was introduced on 27 February, which banned certain categories of Belarusian items in the EU, including timber, steel, mineral fuels and tobacco.
 After the Lithuanian prime minister proposed disconnecting Belarus from SWIFT, the European Union, which does not recognise Lukashenko as the legitimate President of Belarus, started to plan an extension of the sanctions already issued against Russian entities and top officials to its ally.

+In June 2024, the Council of Europe expanded restrictive measures targeting the Belarusian economy citing Belarus's continued military support of Russia.

+As of August 2024, NATO Allies have condemned Belarus for enabling and being complicit in Russia's full-scale invasion of Ukraine.

 United Nations

 On 2 March 2022, the United Nations General Assembly overwhelmingly voted to reprimand Russia over its invasion of Ukraine and demanded that Moscow stop fighting and withdraw its military forces, an action that aims to diplomatically isolate Russia at the world body.
-141 of the Assembly's 193 members voted for the resolution, 35 including China abstained and 5 countries including Russia and Belarus voted against the document.
+141 of the Assembly's 193 members voted for the resolution (ES-11/1), 35 including China abstained and 5 countries including Russia and Belarus voted against the document.
 The paragraph 10 of the United Nations General Assembly Resolution of 2 March 2022 confirmed the involvement of Belarus in unlawful use of force against Ukraine.